hpssjellis/everything-nrf52840-usb-dongles/README.md

 |**Run Arduino Examples using Nordic nrf-connect for desktop** | not sure| not sure| not sure | not sure | not sure  |

 Note: Easiest approach would be to get the Nordic dongle working on the Arduino platform, but I have had some issues doing the opposite with the Nano 33 BLE getting it to load Nordic SDK examples.
-It does work but it is a bit flakey and I am not yet sure of all pin assignments.
+It does work but it is a bit flaky and I am not yet sure of all pin assignments.
 (I bricked my Nano 33 BLE Sense and need a j-link to fix it).
 Best to see if I can get some of these boards working fully on both platforms.

 # Present thinking: